 A PolisPlan Initiative

 The Australian economy is in the midst of a major transition due to a range of factors.
 There is no better time to explore innovative ideas for the planning, development and building of cities, towns and villages.
-We are seeking partnerships with development professionals (architects, engineers etc.) and local governments who are interested in enabling and encouraging investment in regenerative land development.
+We are seeking partnerships with development professionals (architects, engineers etc.), research institutes and local governments who are interested in enabling and encouraging investment in regenerative land development.

 If you would like to encourage the development of Circular Economy Villages in your area then please download the flyer, read the short article and let's start a conversation:

 If you would like to explore the ideas further, then please contact us through LinkedIn.

 Liaros, S. (2021) A network of circular economy villages: design guidelines for 21st century Garden Cities, Built Environment Project and Asset Management, Vol. ahead-of-print No. ahead-of-print. https://doi.org/10.1108/BEPAM-01-2021-0004

 Download the full text of the Author Accepted Manuscript.
 This is a post-peer-reviewed, pre-copyedit version of an article to be published in a special issue of Built Environment Project and Asset Management.
 The special issue will relate to Smart Villages, Rural Infrastructure and Sustainable Development.
 The final authenticated version is available online at: https://doi.org/10.1108/BEPAM-01-2021-0004